 These 128 ASCII characters covers all Numeric numbers from (0-9), English alphabets upper case (A-Z), English alphabets lower case (a-z) & some other non-alphanumeric characters (~, ! , @, #, $, %, ^, &, *, (, ), _, ~, -, <, >, ?, /, .
 Etc.)

-Each character, mentioned above has it's own decimal value.
-For example, capital alphabets A-Z has the decimal value from 65 to 90, small alphabets a-z has their decimal value from 97-122.
+Each character, mentioned above has its own decimal value.
+For example, capital alphabets A-Z has a decimal value from 65 to 90, and small alphabets a-z has their decimal value from 97-122.

 ASCII defines 128 characters, which map to the numbers 0–127.
 To represent a character of this range, ASCII requires only 7 bit.

-Since, in Computer Science, size of 1 byte equals to 8 bit.
+Since, in Computer Science, the size of 1 byte equals 8 bits.
 It means we can represent 0 to 255 characters using one byte.
 Though all of our characters have been covered in 7 bits & we are left with one more extra bit.
-To utilize this extra bit, Extended ASCII Characters comes into the picture.
+To utilize this extra bit, Extended ASCII Characters come into the picture.

-The range of Extended ASCII Characters - 128 to 255.
+The range of Extended ASCII Characters is 128 to 255.
 Click here to view the complete table of Extended ASCII characters.

-Though, it's range is 2^21, but it doesn't mean that we require only 21 bits to represent a Unicode character.
+Though; its range is 2^21, it doesn't mean that we require only 21 bits to represent a Unicode character.
 To represent a Unicode character, the computer system uses Encoding.
 Hence the size of a Unicode character may differ from one Encoding scheme to another.

 This link may help you regarding the size of Unicode characters.